nup002/Mathboard/docs/update_firmware.md

-Firmware is the code that runs on the microcontroller inside the Mathpad.
+Firmware is the code that runs on the processor inside the Mathpad.
 You must sometimes update this firmware, for example when:
 - You set up your Mathpad for the first time
 - You change the keyboard layout on your computer
 - You want to use a feature in a new firmware release
+- You make your own modifications to the firmware

 **Updating the Mathpad firmware is safe and extremely simple**.
 It requires no previous experience or special tools.
 Just follow these three steps: